Disney's Polynesian Village Resort

 Hawaii: The rooms in the Hawaii longhouse are Club Level rooms (meaning concierge).
 These rooms have Garden views, Lagoon views, and Magic Kingdom Theme Park views.
 The Club Level includes access to the lounge and the concierge desk.
 Robes are standard in all rooms.

-The rooms in the Hawaii longhouse have only one sink and are the same size as the standard rooms (415 square feet).
+The rooms in the Hawaii longhouse are the same size as the standard rooms (415 square feet).
 The Magic Kingdom view rooms are some of the most coveted on the property.

 The Great Ceremonial House is a short walk, but the beach and the pools are both close.